brunocbarbosa/next_level_week/mobile/README.md

 # DEPENDENCES
 - axios
+- react-native-picker-select

 ## EXPO
-`expo install expo-constants` is a property of css.
+- `expo install expo-constants` is a property of css.
-`expo install react-native-svg` to install an dependence for React Native work with .svg.
+- `expo install react-native-svg` to install an dependence for React Native work with .svg.
-`expo install react-native-maps` to install google maps.
+- `expo install react-native-maps` to install google maps.
+- `expo install expo-location` this package will work with geolocation.
+- `expo install expo-mail-composer` this package will manage emails.

 ## Expo Google Fonts
 A library that support every fonts available in google fonts, to work with Expo, to install the font you have to be with Expo installed in your machine, and write in terminal `expo install @expo-google-fonts/"font name"`, and import the font in your file that will use it, like the example: